Why accessibility should be included in your online audit

 These measures include things such as:

 As a company you want your customers to know that you’re knowledgeable, trustworthy and to prove your expertise.
 So here at Insites, we would suggest exploring adding accessibility tests to your online audits, to better serve your current and future customers.
-We’ve even got a 7-day free trial you can sign up for to try it out – You get 15 audits for free!
+Get in touch and discover the power of Insites.

 Happy auditing!